aditya95-pixel/SQL50_soln/README.md

 );
 ```

+## 34 Product Price at a Given Date

-## 34 Initially, all products have price 10.
+Initially, all products have price 10.

 Write a solution to find the prices of all products on the date 2019-08-16.